Smart lab power supply for IoT and embedded devices

 Typically, one would solder small wires to ultra-tiny pads on the PCB, followed by monitoring and capturing the behavior using an oscilloscope.

-Usually, it’s not possible to put a probe on the wanted signal when the signal travels from one BGA to another BGA well buried in a multilayer PCB.
-By monitoring the behaviour of the current with Otii Arc or Ace, it is possible to track down the error.
-After correction, the correct behaviour is easily verified using the same method.
+Usually, it’s not possible to put a probe on the wanted signal when it travels from one BGA to another BGA well buried in a multilayer PCB.
+Monitoring the current behavior with Otii Arc or Ace makes tracking the error possible.
+After correction, the correct behavior is easily verified using the same method.
 In this instance with our customer, the exercise was used to compare against the original measurements, providing a visual reference for the development team to use in the future.

 Summary

-A lab power supply is not just a fundamental necessity in the world of IoT and embedded electronics development.
-For hardware and software developers alike, choosing a programmable and isolated power supply offers unmatched versatility, adapting to a wide range of project needs.
+A lab power supply is not just a fundamental necessity in IoT and embedded electronics development.
+For hardware and software developers, choosing a programmable and isolated power supply offers unmatched versatility, adapting to various project needs.
 Moreover, selecting a supply capable of simultaneously measuring power consumption can be incredibly cost-effective, streamlining processes and reducing the need for multiple tools.
-The right power supply can significantly enhance your development workflow, making it an investment worth considering for anyone in this dynamic field.
+The proper power supply can significantly enhance your development workflow, making it an investment worth considering for anyone in this dynamic field.

 Want to know more?